ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 NAT traversal to get the node's IP according to its router).
 Failing to do either of these may jeopardize your staking reward.

-## Add a Validator with Avalanche Wallet
+## Add a Validator with Core extension

 First, we show you how to add your node as a validator by using [Avalanche Wallet](https://wallet.avax.network).